confluentinc/bottledwater-pg/README.md

 The first time this runs, it will create a replication slot called `bottledwater`, take a consistent snapshot of your database, and send it to Kafka.
-(You can change the name of the replication slot with a command line flag.)
+(You can change the name of the replication slot with the `--slot` [command line flag](#command-line-options).)
 When the snapshot is complete, it switches to consuming the replication stream.

 If the slot already exists, the tool assumes that no snapshot is needed, and simply resumes the replication stream where it last left off.

+In some scenarios, if you only care about streaming ongoing changes (and not replicating the existing database contents into Kafka), you may want to skip the snapshot - e.g. to avoid the performance overhead of taking the snapshot, or because you are repointing Bottled Water at a newly promoted replica.
+In that case, you can pass `--skip-snapshot` at the [command line](#command-line-options).
+(This option is ignored if the replication slot already exists.)

 When you no longer want to run Bottled Water, you have to drop its replication slot (otherwise you'll eventually run out of disk space, as the open replication slot